quobyte/docker-volume/README.md

 ```
 $ docker run --rm -v "$GOPATH":/work -e "GOPATH=/work" -w /work/src/github.com/quobyte/docker-volume golang:1.8 go build -v -ldflags "-s -w" -o bin/quobyte-docker-plugin
 ```

+## Troubleshooting

+Common issues or pitfalls.

+#### Plugin creates volumes but shows 'no such file or directory' error

+##### Reason
+The Docker Quobyte plugin can successfully access the backend and create the volume but the new volume is not shown in the plugins mount point.

+##### Solution
+In this case ensure that the Quobyte client mount on the plugins host is working properly.
+This means ensuring the Quobyte client is running, can contact the registry service and can access the volumes of the tenant used by the Docker Quobyte plugin.
+If IP based access control is used ensure the host belongs to the IP address range the Quobyte tenant is restricted to.

+#### Plugin logs shows "... invalid character '<' looking for beginning of value"

+##### Reason
+The API service used by the plugin does not return JsonRPC data.

+##### Solution
+Check the Docker Quobyte plugins API settings.
+Either the configured API URL/port is wrong, and the plugin connects to the wrong service/port, or the authentication to the API service uses incorrect userid/password values.